-While far too many people see horror as a lowbrow form of entertainment, there's so much more to the genre than what lies at the surface.
+While far too many people see horror as a “lowbrow” form of entertainment, there's so much more to the genre than what we initially see on the surface.
 Horror is an exploration of darkness, of human suffering, and of collective anxiety and terror.
-Without deep, insightful emotion, horror would nothing.
+Without deep, insightful emotion, horror would be nothing.

-For all the feeling the genre conjures, it's no surprise that there is a wealth of remarkable horror poetry collections.
-These poems dive into the heart of fear, carving out pain and loss with artful form and nuanced imagery.
+For all the feeling the genre conjures, it's no surprise that there is a wealth of remarkable horror poetry.
+Horror poems dive into the heart of fear, carving out pain and loss with artful form and nuanced imagery.
 Who said there's no art in inducing nightmares?
-Here are eight horror poetry books to freshen up your bookshelf.

 I Am Not Your Final Girl

 The Final Girl trope has taken the horror genre by storm.
 We watch them fight for their lives and hobble away right before the credits roll.
 But how much do we truly know about them?
 About their state of mind?

 One of my favorite horror poetry books, this beautiful collection by Claire C. Holland pays homage to all of the iconic Final Girls of horror history.
 Opening up their stories to examine their roles in a context of feminism, sexuality, violence, empowerment, and healing, this book follows these beloved fictional characters on a deeply personal journey.
 From Halloween's Laurie Strode to The Witch's Thomasin, readers walk a poetic path of reclaiming feminine monstrosity.